 Miami Heat

-The Miami Heat's image of a burning basketball flying straight into the ring appeared on the very first team logo back in the eighties.
-Orange and black colors and a tail in the shape of fire on the background of the letter "T" added to the idea.
-Eleven years later, the picture got richer colors with the addition of red shades.
+The Miami Heat's image of a burning basketball flying straight into the ring first appeared on the team's logo back in the 1980s.
+Orange and black colors, along with a tail in the shape of fire, were added to the idea on the background of the letter "T".
+Eleven years later, the picture became richer in color with the addition of red shades.
 It still exists in this form to this day.

 Toronto Raptors

-In 1993, a cinematic masterpiece in the form of the movie "Jurassic Park" caused most to have an unexpected fascination with all things dinosaur-related.
-Not surprisingly, at this time the Toronto Raptors club was founded in Canada.
+In 1993, the cinematic masterpiece "Jurassic Park" sparked an unexpected fascination with all things dinosaur-related among many.
+Not surprisingly, the Toronto Raptors club was founded in Canada at this time.

 The logo featured a raptor wearing an "R" t-shirt and carrying a ball.
 The circle that surrounded the image was decorated with flanks.
-The picture has been modified several times, and five years ago it was drastically updated.
-Now it looks much more aggressive and at the same time more stylish: on a black background inside a red circle there is a silver-colored ball with huge dinosaur claw marks.
+The picture has been modified several times, and five years ago, it underwent a drastic update.
+Now it looks much more aggressive and stylish: on a black background inside a red circle, a silver-colored ball features huge dinosaur claw marks.

 Boston Celtics

 The team's name refers to the history of the city of Boston, where most residents are of Irish descent.
-In the 1940s, this notion was embodied through the shamrock of white on a background of green - known as the symbol of Ireland.
+In the 1940s, this notion was embodied in the shamrock, featuring a white center on a green background, which became the symbol of Ireland.

-Later, the "Celts" had their own personal mascot, a leprechaun (Irish) with a cane and a pipe.
-This image, in various modifications, accompanies the emblem of the team to this day.
+Later, the "Celts" had their mascot, a leprechaun (Irish) with a cane and a pipe.
+This image, in various modifications, remains the team's emblem to this day.
 The "Irish" emerald color remains unchanged.

 Charlotte Hornets

-After the "fall" and a safe revival, the logo name was redacted to "Charlotte Bobcats" because of the large number of bobcats in North Carolina.
-The mascot looked very sleek and catchy: a picture of a bobcat in motion in profile with the addition of an oblong slant in the team name.
-But in 2014, the Bobcats became the Hornets again.
+After the "fall" and a safe revival, the logo name was changed to "Charlotte Bobcats" due to the large number of bobcats in North Carolina.
+The mascot looked very sleek and catchy: a picture of a bobcat in motion in profile, with the addition of an oblong slant in the team name.
+However, in 2014, the Bobcats reverted to being the Hornets again.
 The aggressive spirit is represented in the form of a menacing stare, a stinger attached to the ball, and open wings.

 Washington Wizards

 Players began their careers in the '60s in Chicago as the Chicago Pacers.
-After the club moved to Baltimore (once the gun capital), the name was changed to Baltimore Bullets.
+After the club relocated to Baltimore (once known as the gun capital), the name was changed to Baltimore Bullets.
 The most memorable variant for the logos at the time was the combination of the two letters "LL", which formed a single picture representing hands reaching straight for the ball.

 In the seventies, the club was in Washington under the name Capital Bullets, and later acquired the name Washington Bullets.
-But the changes did not end there either: due to unfavorable associations of most with the word "bullet" forced the owner of the club to think about rebranding.
+However, the changes did not end there either: the unfavorable associations most people had with the word "bullet" prompted the club's owner to consider rebranding.
 So the Washington Wizards appeared with a logo featuring a bearded wizard.
-The current version of the logo looks more patriotic: The logo includes a red-and-blue-colored ball, one of whose seams is associated with the Washington Monument.
+The current version of the logo looks more patriotic: The emblem includes a red-and-blue-colored ball, one of whose seams is associated with the Washington Monument.

 Golden State Warriors

 In 1946, a Philadelphia Phillies team came into existence.
-Two years later the name was changed to the Warriors.
-This name was visualized by an image of an Indian.
+Two years later, the name was changed to the Warriors.
+An image of an Indian visualizes this name.
 This symbol persisted in various versions for 24 years.

 After moving to San Francisco, the team received a new name, Golden State Warriors, and a logo depicting the world-famous Golden Gate Bridge.
 Since then, the team's branding elements have always included the bridge or the outline of the Bay.
 The only exception was a brief period at the turn of the century when the designers came up with suggestions for an image of a warrior holding a lightning bolt.